DaveMoeller/BrickBattle/README.md

 # Brick Battle
-Basic brick battle game with levels.
+Basic brick battle game with levels of difficulty.
 ## Keys
 The following are navigation keys: